-Sport organizations are certainly not strangers to corporate partnerships and agreements, with teams frequently working to promote a product or company in exchange for initial or ongoing fees.
-The corporate partnership manager oversees these partnerships, discovering new opportunities, developing agreements, and ensuring their proper execution to benefit both parties.
-Other types of partnerships in sport may include those with media, like exclusivity agreements regarding broadcasting rights.
+Sport organizations frequently work with corporate partners to promote a product or service in exchange for initial or ongoing fees.
+The corporate partnership manager oversees these partnerships, discovering new opportunities, developing agreements, and supervising their execution.
+Other types of partnerships in sport may include deals with media outlets, such as exclusivity agreements for broadcasting rights.

 To learn more about the University of Florida’s online masters in sport management and download a free brochure, fill out the fields below.
 You can also call (877) 665-3860 to speak to one of our Academic Assistants about the program.